David Lean: Empire of the Sun

+Nostromo

 During the last years of his life, Lean was in pre-production of a film version of Joseph Conrad's Nostromo.
 He assembled an all-star cast, including Marlon Brando, Paul Scofield, Anthony Quinn, Peter O'Toole, Christopher Lambert, Isabella Rossellini and Dennis Quaid, with Georges Corraface as the title character.
 Lean also wanted Alec Guinness to play Dr. Monygham, but the aged actor turned him down in a letter from 1989: "I believe I would be disastrous casting.
 The only thing in the part I might have done well is the crippled crab-like walk."
 As with Empire of the Sun, Steven Spielberg came on board as producer with the backing of Warner Bros., but after several rewrites and disagreements on the script, he left the project and was replaced by Serge Silberman, a respected producer at Greenwich Film Productions.

 The Nostromo project involved several writers, including Christopher Hampton and Robert Bolt, but their work was abandoned.
-In the end, Lean decided to write the film himself with the assistance of Maggie Unsworth (wife of renowned cinematographer Geoffrey Unsworth), with whom he had worked on the scripts for Brief Encounter, Great Expectations, Oliver Twist, and The Passionate Friends.
+In the end, Lean decided to write the film himself with the assistance of Maggie Unsworth (wife of cinematographer Geoffrey Unsworth), with whom he had worked on the scripts for Brief Encounter, Great Expectations, Oliver Twist, and The Passionate Friends.
 Originally Lean considered filming in Mexico but later decided to film in London and Madrid, partly to secure O'Toole, who had insisted he would take part only if the film was shot close to home.
 Nostromo had a total budget of $46 million and was six weeks away from filming at the time of Lean's death from throat cancer.
 It was rumoured that fellow film director John Boorman would take over direction, but the production collapsed.
 Nostromo was finally adapted for the small screen with an unrelated BBC television mini-series in 1997.